rachelAtFlatiron/Phase-4-062424/assets/06_slides.md

 ## Cookies

 - memory IN YOUR BROWSER (client side) to track information about users
-- can or can not persist
 - ex. tracking ad information, keeping user logged in, seeing how many articles you've read on some site
 - you can see cookies created in developer tools
+- plaintext which is not secure

 <aside class="notes">

 - best for things not important to user security
 </aside>